 4-Day Itinerary: A Long Weekend in Halifax, Nova Scotia

-Halifax is a prime location for a long weekend.
-As a major destination for conventioneers (modern facilities, well-priced accommodations, centrally located for delegates from both North America and Europe), business travelers frequently hang around for a few days when the last meeting wraps up on Friday.
-For leisure travelers, many flights to other parts of Atlantic Canada are routed through Halifax, so it will cost little or nothing to have a stopover before continuing to Newfoundland, Prince Edward Island, or elsewhere.
+Halifax is a major destination for conventioneers (modern facilities, well-priced accommodations, centrally located for delegates from both North America and Europe), and in this regard, you may find yourself wanting to hang around for a few days when the last meeting wraps up on Friday.
+Or, for leisure travelers, many flights to other parts of Atlantic Canada are routed through Halifax, so it will cost little or nothing to have a stopover before continuing to Newfoundland, Prince Edward Island, or elsewhere.
+This itinerary covers both scenarios, and you don’t have to worry about driving.

 Day 1

-Halifax Citadel National Historic Site.
-Photo © John Malone/123rf.
+The entrance to Halifax Citadel National Historic Site.
+Photo © Roger Zhang/Dreamstime.

 Day 2